kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 For production use a certificate signed by a trusted CA. See [Secure access across services](/docs/{{ page.release }}/production/secure-deployment/certificates/) page for more information.
 {% endif_version %}

+After installing a zone control plane, make sure to restart the application pods that are already running such that the data plane proxies can be connected.

 {% endtab %}
 {% tab zone-control-planes Universal %}